 In some areas of human rights law, soft law has come to fill in the gap in the absence of treaty law, exerting a significant amount of normative force despite its non-binding nature; however, this is not the case with GCR as its focus on asylum and refugee rights has been limited.
-First, human rights are seen as playing a preventive role in addressing the root causes of large-scale refugee movements 'all states and relevant stakeholders are urged to promote, respect, protect, and fulfil human rights and fundamental freedoms for all.'1377 Second, human rights are mentioned in the context of two specific areas in need of assistance: safety and security 1378 and women and girls.
-1379 As stated, the principle of non-refoulement, for example, is mentioned only once in the GCR, despite being the cornerstone of the refugee protection regime.
-Third, human rights are described as part of solutions, as 'the promotion and protection of human rights are essential to resolving protracted refugee situations and preventing new crises from emerging.'1381
+First, human rights are seen as playing a preventive role in addressing the root causes of large-scale refugee movements 'all states and relevant stakeholders are urged to promote, respect, protect, and fulfil human rights and fundamental freedoms for all.'
+1186 Second, human rights are mentioned in the context of two specific areas in need of assistance: safety and security 1187 and women and girls.
+1188 The principle of non-refoulement, for example, is mentioned only once in the GCR, despite being the cornerstone of the refugee protection regime.
+1189 Third, human rights are described as part of solutions, as 'the promotion and protection of human rights are essential to resolving protracted refugee situations and preventing new crises from emerging.'
+1190 p.45.
+1185 Ibid. p.48.

-Even though the GCR contains only a few direct references to international instruments and little open texture to international human rights law, it is undeniable that its language reflects a human rights perspective.
-This is noticeable in the GCR's references to 'safety
+Even though the GCR contains only a few direct references to international instruments and little open texture to international human rights law, it is undeniable that its language